A Dive Belize Trip Report

 Rather, this resort will appeal to families, small groups and couples that value a prime beachfront location and attentive service in a peaceful environment with many home comforts provided.
 The pelicans and cormorants perched on the branches in the shallows in front of the resort fit perfectly with the ambience of the place.
 It was great to wake up with the sun rising through the palm trees and twinkling over the ocean.

-The Diving at Ambergris
+The Ambergris Dive Sites

 I think the highlight for most visitors will be their visit to Hol Chan Marine Reserve, where they can dive or snorkel with lots of nurse sharks, sting rays, turtles, schools of horse-eyed jacks, pelagic permits, snappers, grunts, and many other schooling fish species.
-For less experienced divers, this aquarium-type environment is a real treat as the marine life is habituated to the presence of boats and snorkellers and there's lots of interaction going on!
+For less experienced scuba divers, this aquarium-type environment is a real treat as the marine life is habituated to the presence of boats and snorkellers and there's lots of interaction going on!

 The dive at Mexico Canyons was also pretty interesting as it involves a 40m long tunnel (more like a deep gully) running between 2 reef spurs.
 A large eagle ray was circling around when we finally exited the tunnel.